 Step 3: Evaluate the Investment of Time and Money

 Once you identify your preferred sales channels, you’ll need to evaluate the investment of time and money associated with the options.
 Below are three purchasing approaches to either a vending machine or a micro market business: starting from scratch, buying a business, or investing in a franchise.
-Here are the costs you can expect to incur in approaching any of these options, with a special focus on vending machines (rather than micro markets), due to the lower startup costs.

 Step 4: Estimate Profit Potential

-A side hustle for some (defined by two or three vending machines) and a lifestyle for others (some large vending companies have hundreds of thousands of vending machines dotting the globe), the vending machine business is extremely scalable, which adds to its appeal.
+A side hustle for some (defined by 2 or 3 vending machines) and a lifestyle for others (some large vending companies have hundreds of thousands of vending machines dotting the globe), the vending machine business is extremely scalable, which adds to its appeal.
 Starting with the smallest numbers and scaling up to determine profit potential is the easiest way to ballpark your projections for the business plan and decide if vending is the right industry for you.

 In addition to using market data and industry standards from trade journals and other resources (we provide a list of these resources in Step 9), it’s fairly easy to stake out a desired location to evaluate foot traffic.
 Some businesses will even share this information with you if they’re interested in the associated rent or commission from vending sales.
 More on location selection in a bit.